Updated: January 10, 2014

-2013: An honorable mention All-ACC selection by ACSMA … Started all 12 games, playing 818 plays on offense and tallying 59 knockdowns … Started at center and was in on 55 snaps against Alabama in the season opener … Was in on 58 offensive snaps against Western Carolina … Logged all 77 snaps at center at East Carolina … Was in on 87 offensive snaps in the triple overtime win over Marshall … Was in at center on 49 offensive snaps at Georgia Tech … Saw action on 53 offensive snaps in the win over North Carolina … Was in on 53 snaps at center against Pittsburgh … Played all 87 snaps against Duke … Was in on 72 offensive plays at Boston College … Was named ACC Offensive Lineman of the Week after tallying 16 knockdowns while in on 81 snaps at Miami … Didn’t miss a snap on offense, in on all 70 plays against Maryland … Had 10 knockdowns while in on all 76 plays against Virginia.
+2013: An honorable mention All-ACC selection by ACSMA and the coaches … Started all 13 games, playing 895 plays on offense and tallying 63 knockdowns … Started at center and was in on 55 snaps against Alabama in the season opener … Was in on 58 offensive snaps against Western Carolina … Logged all 77 snaps at center at East Carolina … Was in on 87 offensive snaps in the triple overtime win over Marshall … Was in at center on 49 offensive snaps at Georgia Tech … Saw action on 53 offensive snaps in the win over North Carolina … Was in on 53 snaps at center against Pittsburgh … Played all 87 snaps against Duke … Was in on 72 offensive plays at Boston College … Was named ACC Offensive Lineman of the Week after tallying 16 knockdowns while in on 81 snaps at Miami … Didn’t miss a snap on offense, in on all 70 plays against Maryland … Had 10 knockdowns while in on all 76 plays against Virginia … Played all 77 offensive snaps in the Sun Bowl.

 2012: Started 10 games at left guard, playing over 500 offensive snaps … In his first start, was in on all 72 offensive snaps and graded out at 81 percent to help the Hokies top Georgia Tech … Played 48 snaps and graded out at 85 percent against Austin Peay … Saw limited action due to injury at Pittsburgh, but graded out at 88 percent, playing 30 snaps … Missed the Bowling Green and Cincinnati games due to injury … Returned to action at North Carolina but was only in on 43 offensive snaps … Graded out at 89 percent while in on all 79 snaps at Clemson … Was in on just 42 plays at Miami … Had three knockdowns while in on 49 snaps against Florida State … Was in on 71 snaps, grading out at 87 percent and adding four knockdowns at Boston College … Was limited to just 25 plays in the win over Virginia … Made the start against Rutgers in the Russell Athletic Bowl … An Iron Hokie in off-season testing … Saw work at guard and center during the spring … Saw limited practice time during the spring due to ankle troubles … Saw more work at center than guard … Was held out of the spring game.